burkeholland/nativescript-statusbar/README.md

+# NativeScript Status Bar

-# A NativeScript plugin to change the style of the status bar.
+A NativeScript plugin to change the style of the status bar.

-### Usage
+## Usage

 ````
 npm install nativescript-statusbar --save